karinevilleneuve/zsh_profile_and_alias/README.md

 4. write the alias you wish to create

 - Exemple : shortcut for a server

-- Exemple : shortut to make enable sleep